Cadillac Palace Theatre | Chicago, Illinois

 Andrew Lloyd Webber's globally-celebrated musical Jesus Christ Superstar celebrates its 50th anniversary this year!
-The beloved show, which follows the gospels from the point-of-view of Judas Escariot, comes to Cadillac Palace Theatre on Saturday 22nd August 2020!
+The beloved show, which follows the gospels from the point-of-view of Judas Escariot, comes to Cadillac Palace Theatre on Saturday 30th July 2022 (Rescheduled from Saturday 25th September 2021)!
 With music by Lloyd Webber and lyrics by Tim Rice, Jesus Christ Superstar is an engaging and lively rock opera with incredible hits such as “Superstar,” “I Don’t Know How to Love Him” and “Gethsemane,” and the special 50th anniversary production is simply heavenly!

 “One of the greatest pieces of live theater I’ve ever seen” – Austin American Statesman